UBC-MDS/DSCI_522_Group-308_Used-Cars/doc/used_cars_report.md

 ## Data

-The data set used in this project is Used Cars Dataset created by Austin Reese.
+The data set used in this project is “Used Cars Dataset” created by Austin Reese.
 It was collected from Kaggle.com (Reese 2020) and can be found [here](https://www.kaggle.com/austinreese/craigslist-carstrucks-data).
 This data consists of used car listings in the US scraped from Craigslist that contains information such as listed price, manufacturer,